Dragoon-Lab/LaitsV3/tests/README.md

 Currently all of the exported library functions require at one argument: "client", the webdriver.io client.
 Inside the library we use [synchronize.js](http://alexeypetrushin.github.io/synchronize/docs/index.html) to serialize the selenium calls, converting the asynchronous code into code that runs serially.

 #Running tests
+First, make sure you have created test-paths.js in tests/scripts (see example-test-scripts.js above).

 To run through all the tests, type "make run" in any command prompt that support the running of the make file.
-To run an individual tests, you must first run the selenium server.
+To run individual tests, you must first run the selenium server.
 To run the selenium server, redirect the command prompt to this directory and type:

     java -jar selenium-server-standalone-2.42.2.jar > selenium.log &